ShubhamBharde/Namste-React/README.md

 - it means use our <b>Component inside other Component</b> called as Component Composition.

 - it make your component to reuseable. --> not new thing bcz in js always function use for reuseability.

+## JSX SuperPower :-

+- you can put any js code inside jsx using {} to prevent from jsx.

+- <h3>writing js code inside of jsx is a very powerful thing, don't underistimate. </h3>

+- babel does all jsx code convert to React code 🤘

+### peoples say jsx is mix of html & js ..😂

+- <b> big No, jsx is html like syntax not a html</b>

+## End of the Day ✅ :-

+- React is js code EOD(end of day).

+- ReactElement is object EOD.

+- JSX is ReactElement EOD.

+- Function Component is just js Function EOD.